logo

 Engagement

 We invite all members of the U-M community to join us in broadly sharing the news of these exciting energy initiatives.
-To discover ways to participate, stay updated on upcoming events, or share your feedback, please contact the Office of the Associate Vice President for Campus Sustainability.
+To discover ways to participate, stay updated on upcoming events, or share your feedback, please contact the Office of Campus Sustainability and Innovation.
 For answers to common questions, visit our FAQ page.

 Together, we can build a brighter and more sustainable future for our campuses.